What Is a Yard

 Can I use an online converter for this?

 Absolutely.
-Think about it: there are plenty of free tools that will instantly give you the yard equivalent of any meter measurement.
+There are plenty of free tools that will instantly give you the yard equivalent of any meter measurement.
 Just type “100 meters to yards” and you’ll get the answer.

 Why do some countries use yards while others use meters?